akshatgit/CS537-Discussion-su21/week-8/README.md

 ## Signal
 (see `signal-handler.c`)

-The web server's main thread is in an infinite loop.
-To end the web server process, we need to send a `SIGINT` signal (Ctrl-C from a UNIX shell, indicating termination).
-Normally, a C program just terminates when receiving SIGINT.

-So, we need a user-defined signal handler, and "register" it with SIGINT.
-Then, when the process receives SIGINT, it calls back this handler function.

 The idea of signaling is, the system provides a way to interrupt what you are executing and jump to handle an event.
-We probably won't have time to dive into the details.
-Instead, you could read the [document](https://www.gnu.org/software/libc/manual/html_node/Signal-Actions.html) yourself.
+You should read more in this [document](https://www.gnu.org/software/libc/manual/html_node/Signal-Actions.html) yourself.

 ## Tips